arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/index.md

 #### Mosha the All-Knowing

 One of the smaller green dragons, **Mosha the All-knowing** roams the jungle near the foot of the mountain and creeps unseen upon her prey.
 She wanders free from any lair and often visits the outposts and villages of the **Lukurru** clan, offering wisdom to strengthen them against their enemies.
 Though she accepts no offerings, Mosha expects greatness from her devotees and punishes their failures with death.
-Though she may not be truly all-knowing, she is nonetheless capable of seeing more than her eyes alone would tell, appearing to observe events across great distances and through many barriers.
+While she may not be truly all-knowing, she is nonetheless capable of seeing more than her eyes alone would tell, appearing to observe events across great distances and through many barriers.

 #### Ice

 While red, green, and blue dragons generally make their presence known, a single black dragon known as **Ice** resides always just out of sight.
 Ice is rarely seen on Oro-oro-ponoro-poron, appearing only to stalk and kill roving groups of kobolds or smaller dragons.
 Ice's true name is not known, and no kobold clan worships them - some even doubt Ice is real.
 However, those seeking power beyond their means might leave a small offering out in the jungle, hoping Ice will discover it and pay a visit.

 This has been attempted before with varying success - over the centuries, many kobolds have tried to form an alliance of sorts with Ice.
 Some have reported their stories themselves, and other tales are recounted only second- or third-hand.
 One such story, told second-hand, describes how the druid known as **Dreth the Merciless** gained Ice's blessing by bringing a powerful artifact into the forest and destroying it, thus demonstrating his dedication.
-When Dreth returned to his clan, he could reportedly twist the minds of others and transform one material into another, all as easily as most sorcerers can summon fire.
+When Dreth returned to his clan, he could reportedly twist the minds of others and transform one material into another.

 ## Kobolds